turingschool/curriculum/tutorials/auth/local_authentication.markdown

   create    app/views/devise/unlocks/new.html.erb
 ```

 Devise lists all of the view files that were generated and it now uses these views instead of the ones built in with the gem.
-If you wanted to alter the structure of the sign in page then changing `app/views/devise/sessions/new.html.erb` is now all that's necessary.

 ### Customizations